marjoleinF/gamtree/README.md

 ```

 The data contain 628 observations.
 The `Species` variable is an
 indicator for plant species.
-Variable `PAR` well be used as a predictor
+Variable `PAR` will be used as a predictor
 for the node-specific model, variable `Pn` as the response.
 Variables
-`cluster_id` and `noise` are in fact noise variables, which will be used
+`cluster_id` and `noise` are in fact noise variables, but will be used
-to specify global model terms.
-Finally, `specimen` is an indicator for
+to specify global model terms, to illustrate their use.
+Finally,
-the individual plants.
+`specimen` is an indicator for individual plants.

 ## Specifying the model formula

 The model is specified through a three- or four-part formula, comprising
-a response variable, local (subgroup-specific) terms, partitiong
+a response variable, local (subgroup-specific) terms, partitioning
 variables and global terms.
 Informally written, a full four-part GAM
 tree formula can be described as: